 Cambridge, MD 21613

-6 Historic London Town and Gardens
+6 Historic London Town and Gardens - near Annapolis

 Overlooking the South River, London Town was a 17th-century tobacco port, and today, only about a quarter of the town's original 100 acres remain.
 Within the historic area are the Colonial Kitchen Garden, African-American Foodways Garden and Richard Hill Medicinal Garden, which include herbs, heirloom flowers and vegetables, fruit trees and various crops.
-London Town also has the Woodland, Ornamental and Environmental gardens.
+London Town also features the Woodland, Ornamental and Environmental gardens.

 More about Historic London Town and Gardens